Ernestine Schumann-Heink: Third marriage

 On 11 February 1905, Schumann-Heink became an American citizen.
 On 27 May 1905, aged 43, she married her manager William Rapp Jr., son of Wilhelm Rapp, in Chicago, Illinois.
-They lived lived on Grandview Avenue, North Caldwell, New Jersey in her Villa Fides from April 1906 to December 1911.
+They lived on Grandview Avenue, North Caldwell, New Jersey in her Villa Fides from April 1906 to December 1911.
 They then moved to 500 acre of farm land located just outside San Diego, California, purchased by her in January 1910, where she would live for most of the rest of her life.

 In 1909, she created the role of Klytaemnestra in the debut of Richard Strauss's Elektra, of which she said she had no high opinion, calling it "a fearful din".
 Strauss was not entirely captivated by Schumann-Heink either; according to one story, during rehearsals he admonished the orchestra, "Louder!
 I can still hear Madame Schumann-Heink!"

 She separated from her husband on 10 December 1911.
 She filed for divorce in 1913.
 They divorced in 1914 and the appeals court upheld the lower court decision in 1915.
 In 1915, she appeared as herself in the early documentary film Mabel and Fatty Viewing the World's Fair at San Francisco directed by Fatty Arbuckle, who appears as himself in the film.

 Around the time of filming the documentary, on July 30th 1915, Mme.
 Schumann-Heink was stopped and cited for speeding in Santa Ana, CA. The San Francisco Chronicle published the story titled: ‘Outrage,’ Says Diva Nabbed for Speeding.